mpwdonnelly/2021_UStuffIt/README.md

   are in, how much they are worth, what their plans are for the stuff, etc. UStuffIt is designed to be a way that stuff-owners can track that stuff and keep everything they might need to know about that stuff at a glance, available on any digital device that can host a standard browser.</p>
+  <h4>The Design</h4>
+  <p>Designed as a single-page application, the user will be able to create, read, update, and delete records for
+  items in their collection of stuff, whichever portion of it they care to record and track.
+For our stack we have incorporated Vue.js for the front end, with Eclipse/Node running interactions with a Postgres DB on the backend.
+  The UI will dynamically reconfigure depending on the device the user is accessing their records on.</p>